-THERE ARE STILL PRODUCT SHORTAGES.
-PLEASE CALL 513.777.6666 TO CHECK AVAILIBILITY IF YOU ARE CONCERNED.
+NOT ALL ITEMS ARE IN STOCK.
+PLEASE CALL 513.777.6666 TO CHECK AVAILABILITY IF YOU ARE CONCERNED.
+THERE IS A 35% RESTOCKING FEE ON CANCELED ORDERS.

 0